awsdocs/aws-iot-docs/developerguide/dd-detect-ml-getting-started.md

 ### Fine\-tune your ML alarms<a name="fine-tune-ml-models-cli"></a>

 Once your ML models are built and ready for data evaluations, you can update your Security Profile's ML behavior settings to change the configuration\.
 The following procedure shows you how to update your Security Profile's ML behavior settings in the AWS CLI\.
-+ Use the `[update\-security\-profile](https://docs.aws.amazon.com/cli/latest/reference/iot/update-security-profile.html)` command to change your Security Profile's ML behavior settings\.
-The following example updates the *security\-profile\-for\-smart\-lights* Security Profile's behaviors by changing the `confidenceLevel` of a few of the behaviors and unsuppresses notifications\.
++ To change your Security Profile's ML behavior settings, use the `[update\-security\-profile](https://docs.aws.amazon.com/cli/latest/reference/iot/update-security-profile.html)` command\.
+The following example updates the *security\-profile\-for\-smart\-lights* Security Profile's behaviors by changing the `confidenceLevel` of a few of the behaviors and unsuppresses notifications for all behaviors\.

   ```
   aws iot update-security-profile \
       --security-profile-name security-profile-for-smart-lights \
-      --behaviors
+      --behaviors \
        '[{
         "name": "num-messages-sent-ml-behavior",
         "metric": "aws:num-messages-sent",